 The ability of the Corporation and its subsidiaries to pay dividends or make other payments or advances is subject to applicable laws and contractual restrictions contained in the instruments governing any indebtedness of those entities (including the Credit Facilities).
-The degree to which the Partnership is leveraged could have important consequences to the Shareholders including: the Partnership's ability to obtain additional financing for working capital, capital expenditures or acquisitions in the future may be limited; a significant portion of the Partnership's cash flow from operations may be dedicated to the payment of the principal of and interest on its indebtedness, thereby reducing funds available for future operations; certain borrowings will be at variable rates of interests, which exposes the Partnership to the risk of increased interest rates; and the Partnership may be more vulnerable to economic downturns and be limited in its ability to withstand competitor pressures.
+The degree to which the Corporation is leveraged could have important consequences to the Shareholders including: the Corporation's ability to obtain additional financing for working capital, capital expenditures or acquisitions in the future may be limited; a significant portion of the Corporation's cash flow from operations may be dedicated to the payment of the principal of and interest on its indebtedness, thereby reducing funds available for future operations; certain borrowings will be at variable rates of interest, which exposes the Corporation to the risk of increased interest rates; and the Corporation may be more vulnerable to economic downturns and be limited in its ability to withstand competitor pressures.

-The terms of the Credit Facilities include numerous restrictive covenants that limit the discretion of the Partnership's management with respect to certain business matters.
-These covenants place significant restrictions on, among other things, the ability of the Partnership and its subsidiaries to create liens or other encumbrances, to make cash distributions or make certain other payments, investments, loans and guarantees and to sell or otherwise dispose of assets and merge or consolidate with another entity.
-In addition, the terms of the Credit Facilities include financial covenants that require the Partnership to meet certain financial ratio tests.
-A failure by the Partnership to comply with the obligations relating to the Credit Facilities could result in a default which, if not cured or waived, could result in a termination of distributions by the Partnership and permit accelerated repayment of the relevant indebtedness.
-If the repayment of indebtedness under the Credit Facilities were to be accelerated, there can be no assurance that the assets of the Partnership would be sufficient to repay in full that indebtedness.
-There can be no assurance that the Credit Facilities will be able to be refinanced or refinanced on acceptable terms or that future borrowings or equity financings will be available to the Partnership, or available on acceptable terms, in an amount sufficient to fund the Partnership's needs.
-This could, in turn, have a material adverse effect on the business, financial condition and results of operations of the Partnership and could therefore affect the ability of the Corporation to pay dividends on its Common Shares.
+The terms of the Credit Facilities include numerous restrictive covenants that limit the discretion of the Corporation's management with respect to certain business matters.
+These covenants place significant restrictions on, among other things, the ability of the Corporation and its subsidiaries to create liens or other encumbrances, or make certain other payments, investments, loans and guarantees and to sell or otherwise dispose of assets and merge or consolidate with another entity.
+In addition, the terms of the Credit Facilities include financial covenants that require the Corporation to meet certain financial ratio tests.
+A failure by the Partnership to comply with the obligations relating to the Credit Facilities could result in a default which, if not cured or waived, could result in a termination of dividends by the Corporation and require accelerated repayment of the relevant indebtedness.
+If the repayment of indebtedness under the Credit Facilities were to be accelerated, there can be no assurance that the assets of the Corporation would be sufficient to repay in full that indebtedness.
+There can be no assurance that the Credit Facilities will be able to be refinanced or refinanced on acceptable terms or that future borrowings or equity financings will be available to the Corporation, or available on acceptable terms, in an amount sufficient to fund the Corporation's needs.
+This could, in turn, have a material adverse effect on the business, financial condition and results of operations of the Corporation and could therefore affect the ability of the Corporation to pay dividends on its Common Shares.